base-angewandte/showroom-backend/docs/source/search_logic.md

 available controlled vocabulary objects, e.g. used for keyword and type filters, because they are solely based on the entity's activities)

+(ranking_and_sorting)=
 ## Ranking and sorting

 Every search request has optional `limit` and `offset` parameters to paginate the results.
 Additionally, there is:

 - an `order_by` parameter, which defines the ordering/ranking and can be the following
-  - `currentness`: orders all objects by date: with activities with the current date first, then activities with a future date, then past those with a past date (limited by configurable parameter)
+  - `currentness`: orders all objects by date relevancy.
+For every object the closest date to today is evaluated, and then all objects are ordered by the least difference from today.
+Past events are weighted by a multiplication with a configurable value (default: 4).
+The score in the ordered result reflects the absolute distance in days from today (with past events weighted by the configured factor).
   - `rank`: orders objects by full text search ranking (if available)
   - `default`: applies a default ordering coming from the database query. has the same effect as leaving out the order_by parameter as a whole